MBarc/NasaJobFinder/README.md

 ## Important To Note

 * Within main.py, lines 105-107 filter the results to only include listings that are (1) in Florida, (2) virtual/remote work, and (3) for Master level students.
 Feel free to edit these lines to fit your needs.
+  *  If you decide to edit the filters to where more results are presented, you must increase the value of 20 on line 78 within main.py.
+This is because the NASA website does not load all listings into the DOM and we must scroll down in order to generate the rest of the results.